BAI: Beck Anxiety Inventory

 Response Format

-Participants rate how much they have been bothered by each symptom during the past month, including today using a 4-point severity scale:
+Respondents rate how much they have been bothered by each symptom during the past week, including today, on a 4-point severity scale:

 • 0 = Not at all